Does Collecting Unemployment Affect Your Credit?

 Why unemployment won’t appear on your credit report

-Essentially, your credit report is a roadmap of your credit-based financial habits – but it doesn’t include every detail.
+Your credit report reveals your credit-based financial habits.
 For instance, your credit report includes your current and past credit use, repayment history, inquiries, and public debt information.

-However, your credit report does not include your income, employment status, or account balance.
+Your credit report does not include your income, employment status, or how much money you’ve saved.
+So your credit report remains unaffected when you collect unemployment.

 Your unemployment credit report: why filing won’t hurt